qzzhus/qzzhus.github.io/content/posts/2025-10-10-A-Few-Notes.md

 ---
 ## A flex container used in `about/contact information` and `cv/contact information`

 One can embed HTML in Markdown to create responsive containers.
 These containers will align elements horizontally on wide screens, but automatically stack them vertically and center them on narrow screens.
-However, to to simplify the md code and to reuse these containers, it is recommended to add the style in header by modifying `./layouts/_partials/head_custom.html` in your hugo theme.

-An example is as below:
+For cleaner Markdown and reusable containers, it's better to define the styles in your Hugo theme's header.
+You can do this by editing the `./layouts/_partials/head_custom.html` file, like in the following example:

 <div class="flex-container">
     <div class="left">